Observing hidden neuronal states in experiments: Results

-For the experimental curves presented in Fig.\,\ref{fig:fig1}(b,c) (and also in Fig.\,\ref{fig:figS1}), the disturbances $\etavc$ are not small in some unstable parts of the reported steady-state curve (e.g., near $\Vh=-30$\,mV in Fig.\,\ref{fig:fig1}(b)), caused by imperfect voltage clamping across the membrane (see Fig.\,SI3(b) in SI for a zoom into these intermittent dropout events).
-Furthermore, the distances between $(\Ivcsm(t),\Vh(t))$ in the VC run and $(\Ih(t),\Vcc(t))$ in the CC run for the same cell are visibly larger along parts of the curve corresponding to dynamically stable stationary states.
-This is due to the natural \textit{drift} of the neuron's physiological properties as it changes conductance properties (e.g., temperature, degradation,..) over time.
+Furthermore, the distances between $(\Ivcsm(t),\Vh(t))$ in the VC run and $(\Ih(t),\Vcc(t))$ in the CC run for the same cell are visibly larger than predicted by eq~\eqref{eq:close} along parts of the curve corresponding to dynamically stable stationary states.
+This is due to the natural \textit{drift} of the neuron's physiological properties as it changes conductance properties (e.g., temperature, degradation,\ldots).
+In S1 Text we show that over time.

+Finally, for the experimental curves presented in Figs~\ref{fig:fig1}B, \ref{fig:fig1}C, \ref{fig:fig2} and A in S1 Text, the disturbances $\etavc$ are not small in some unstable parts of the reported steady-state curve (e.g., near $\Vh=-30$\,mV in Fig\,\ref{fig:fig1}B), caused by imperfect voltage clamping across the membrane.
+Fig\,CB in S1 Text shows a zoom demonstrating that the observed current spikes are indeed intermittent dropout events.
+Detailed simulations using Morris-Lecar model~\eqref{eq:ML}, shown in S1 Text Section 3, reproduce these dropouts closely, if adds short current spikes and small-amplitude white noise to \eqref{eq:ML}.